rachow/coinhoppa.lib/README.md

   - Get OHLCV for a trading pair
   - Restart service / Reload Cached data
   - Pump data into NoSQL DB / Time-Series
-- Bots (DCA / Arbitrage) and more.
+- Bots (DCA / Arbitrage) interaction and tinkering and more.
-- Interact with AI Services?
+- Interact with AI to get predictions and social network vibes.
+  - Python and Go scripts that analyse the data.

 ### Sample Flavour
 ```